 Most people equate estate planning with a Will.
 While a Will is an important part of an estate plan, a complete estate plan includes more than a simple Will.
 A complete estate plan may include:

-Further information and details on estate planning include: Wills, Power of Attorney, Living Will and Advanced Medical Directives, Trusts A Brief Overview, Is a Trust for Me?, Trusts Explained Further & Types of Trusts, Gifting, & Long-Term Care.
+You can find more info at these helpful links: Is a Trust for Me?, Trusts Explained Further & Types of Trusts, Gifting, & Long-Term Care.

 We will work with the personal representative to assist in administering the estate.
 We have experience in asset collection, the tax laws as they relate to estates, local practices with regard to assets and debts, and the final distribution to beneficiaries of the estate.
 We have worked with all of the local entities and can help you administer the estate of your loved one.
 Whether it is a small estate or a federally taxable estate, we can help.

 What do we mean by Estate Administration Services?

 If you have been named the executor of a Will, you have likely been overwhelmed by the various requirements, notices, and tax claims.
 Filling out state and federal schedules and meeting (or trying to meet) strict deadlines can be difficult.
 It’s not only helpful, it is essential to call on the assistance of a professional who understands and is well-versed in estate administration.